 - Investor Member with subscription to non-listed data: Access to the entities where access has been granted by the Participant Member.

-First, select the year you wish to analyze and click “Create a new [year] Real Estate analysis”.
+First, select the year you wish to analyze and click “Create a new [year] Infrastructure Fund* or Asset** analysis”.
 You can also access an existing analysis by clicking on its name.

 Note that the GRESB Assessments always assess the ESG performance of reporting entities for the previous calendar/fiscal year.
-For example, the 2019 Real Estate Assessment assesses the ESG performance of reporting entities for calendar/fiscal year 2018.
+For example, the 2020 Infrastructure Fund/Asset Assessment assesses the ESG performance of reporting entities for calendar/fiscal year 2019.

 Select the entity or entities you wish to include in the analysis.

 - Location: GRESB assigns participating entities to a geographic category using a five-tier system: country, sub-region, region, super-region and global.
-The threshold for assigning a geographic category is set at 60 percent of the portfolio’s Gross Asset Value (GAV).
+The threshold for assigning a geographic category is set at 60 percent of the predominant location of the Fund or Asset.
 The country, subregion, and region are defined using the UN country classification guidelines available here.

 - Legal status: Differentiate between listed and non-listed reporting entities.
 A listed entity refers to a company that is publicly listed and traded on a recognized stock exchange, such as Nasdaq or NYSE.
 A private entity is not listed or traded on any stock exchange.